dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/performance.md

 ---
 # Performance

-Achieving optimal application performance requires forethought in application design and an understanding of best practices for WPF applications.
+Achieving optimal application performance requires forethought in application design and an understanding of best practices for Windows Presentation Foundation (WPF) application development.
+The topics in this section provide additional information on building high performance WPF applications.

 ## In This Section